Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

 ### Chassis selection

 Typically air-cooled hardware is located within a standard EIA 42U rack, and chassis `c0` is used for all air-cooled hardware present within a standard rack.
-If air-cooled hardware is located within an EX2500 cabinet that contains a single liquid-cooled chassis and one air-cooled chassis the chassis `c4` will be used.
+If air-cooled hardware is located within an EX2500 cabinet that contains a single liquid-cooled chassis and one air-cooled chassis, then the chassis `c4` will be used.

-All of the examples below assume air-cooled hardware is located within a standard rack and use chassis `c0`.
+All of the following examples assume air-cooled hardware is located within a standard rack and use chassis `c0`.

 ## Compute node